ChristianaMH/ChristianaMH/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on building more projects with C++
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data structures & SQL
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking to share my projects with others!
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

 ## 🚀 About Me

 - I am Christiana Hellenbrand, a Computer Science major studying at the University of South Florida!
-- I am currently a classroom teaching assistant for GirlsWhoCode!
+- I am currently a classroom teaching assistant for Code/Art!

-📚 Outside the tech world, I enjoy ...
+📚 Outside the tech world, I enjoy kayaking, reading, hiking, and painting!

 ## 🛠️ Skills